AndersDeath/diary2/000-current.md

 # 03 April - Monday - Yerevan - 186 day of immigration

 This day was nice.
 I did a lot of things as usual.
 Holy theory has been released and I will proceed working on it during the week.
 I also had a lot of calls today.
 I had a nice conversation with one Portuguese company but they cannot give me enough money.
 The rest of the day I dedicated to usual things.
 Tomorrow I have a lot of plans.
 It's time to record another video.
 I need to start doing it.
 At the same tim I will do some sport because it's time.
+Very soon I will go to airport and meet Ksusha.